-After the Baldwin County Planning Director and County Engineer or their designees have reviewed the application documents, the Baldwin County Planning Director and County Engineer, or their designees, shall make a recommendation of approval or denial to the Baldwin

-County Planning and Zoning Commission.
-If the proposed development complies with the requirements of these Subdivision Regulations, it shall be approved by the Baldwin County Planning and Zoning Commission.
+After the Baldwin County Planning Director and County Engineer or their designees have reviewed the application documents, the Baldwin County Planning Director and County Engineer or designee, shall make a recommendation of approval or denial to the Baldwin County Planning Commission.
+If the proposed development complies with the requirements of these Subdivision Regulations, it shall be approved by the Baldwin County Planning Commission.

-If the Baldwin County Planning Director, the County Engineer, or their designees recommend denial of proposed development, said recommendation, with a list of deficiencies, shall be provided to the applicant by email (unless an applicant has elected to communicate exclusively through US Mail in 4.1.1(a) above) at least ten days before the recommendation is to be presented to the Baldwin County Planning and Zoning Commission for action.
+If the Baldwin County Planning Director, the County Engineer, or their designees recommend denial of a proposed development, said recommendation, with a list of deficiencies, shall be provided to the Applicant by email unless an Applicant has elected to communicate exclusively through by US Mail (see 4.1.1(a) at least ten (10) days before the recommendation is to be presented to the Baldwin County Planning Commission for action.